-But there’s a shift underway that puts workplace culture and community back on the agenda.
+There’s a shift underway that puts workplace culture first

 When the big dogs of business – like Gordon Cairns (Chairman of David Jones and Origin Energy), Neil Thompson (CEO of Virgin Velocity) and Arianna Huffington (founder of The Huffington Post) – openly share that mindful and people-centred leadership is their secret to success, people sit up and pay attention.